awsdocs/amazon-cloudfront-developer-guide/doc_source/Invalidation.md

 + Use file versioning to serve a different version of the file that has a different name\.
 For more information, see [Updating Existing Files Using Versioned File Names](UpdatingExistingObjects.md#ReplacingObjects)\.

 **Important**
-You can invalidate most types of content that are served by a web distribution, but you cannot invalidate media files in the Microsoft Smooth Streaming format when you have enabled Smooth Streaming for the corresponding cache behavior\.
-In addition, you cannot invalidate objects that are served by an RTMP distribution\.
+You cannot invalidate objects that are served by an RTMP distribution\.

 To invalidate files, you can specify either the path for individual files or a path that ends with the `*` wildcard, which might apply to one file or to many, as shown in the following examples:
 + `/images/image1.jpg`